EmirTutar/ECAL_Test_Framework/integration_tests/multi_pub_sub/README.md

 - eCAL handles **concurrent publishing** correctly.
 - Subscribers **don't miss messages** from any source.
 - Communication remains reliable across **all transport modes**.

----

-## Note

-You can disable `local_tcp` in the test if it causes instability.
-See comments inside the `.robot` file for details.